BlancoLanda/LiveClassPlanner/README.md

 # Report and documentation

 This work was made for my bachellor thesis.
-You can find the report which includes the background and technical documentation [here.](https://github.com/BlancoLanda/LiveClassPlanner/raw/main/thesis.pdf)
+You can find the report, written in spanish, which includes the background and technical documentation [here.](https://github.com/BlancoLanda/LiveClassPlanner/raw/main/thesis.pdf)

 ## Requirements
 * [NodeJS](https://nodejs.org/es/)